MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-set-up.md

 ### Submit a request to activate Customer Key for Office 365

-Once you've completed the Azure steps, you'll need to submit an offer request in the [Microsoft FastTrack portal](https://fasttrack.microsoft.com/).
-Once you've submitted a request through the FastTrack web portal, Microsoft verifies the Azure Key Vault configuration data and contact information you provided.
-The selections that you make in the offer form about the authorized officers of your organization is critical and necessary for completion of Customer Key registration.
-The officers of your organization ensure the authenticity of any request to revoke and destroy all keys used with a Customer Key data encryption policy.
-You'll need to do this step once to activate Customer Key for Exchange Online and Skype for Business coverage and a second time to activate Customer Key for SharePoint Online and OneDrive for Business.
+Once you've created the two new Azure subscriptions, you'll need to submit the appropriate Customer Key offer request in the [Microsoft FastTrack portal](https://fasttrack.microsoft.com/).
+The selections that you make in the offer form about the authorized designations within your organization are critical and necessary for completion of Customer Key registration.
+The officers in those selected roles within your organization ensure the authenticity of any request to revoke and destroy all keys used with a Customer Key data encryption policy.
+You'll need to do this step once for each Customer Key DEP type that you intend to use for your organization.

+**The FastTrack team doesn't provide assistance with Customer Key.
+Office 365 simply uses the FastTrack portal to allow you to submit the form and to help us track the relevant offers for Customer Key.
+Once the Fasttrack request is submitted, make sure to reach out to the corresponding M365 Customer Key onboarding team to start the onboarding process.**.

 To submit an offer to activate Customer Key, complete these steps:

 1. Using a work or school account that has global administrator permissions in your organization, sign in to the [Microsoft FastTrack portal](https://fasttrack.microsoft.com/).

-2. Once you're logged in, browse to the **Dashboard**.
+2. Once you're logged in, select the appropriate domain.

-3. Choose **Deploy** from the navigation bar **OR** select **View all deployment resources** on the **Deploy** information card, and review the list of current offers.
+3. For the selected domain, choose **Request services** from the top navigation bar, and review the list of available offers.

 4. Choose the information card for the offer that applies to you:

-   - **Exchange Online and Skype for Business:** Choose the **Request encryption key help for Exchange online** offer.
+   - **Exchange Online and Skype for Business:** Choose the **Request encryption key help for Exchange** offer.

-   - **SharePoint Online, OneDrive, and Teams files:** Choose the **Request encryption key help for Sharepoint and OneDrive** offer.
+   - **SharePoint Online, OneDrive, and Teams files:** Choose the **Request encryption key help for SharePoint and OneDrive for Business** offer.

+   -  **Multiple M365 workloads:** Choose the **Request encryption key help for Microsoft 365** offer.
+   *****CHECKING WITH THE FASTTRACK TEAM ON WHEN THIS OFFER WILL BE LIVE**

 5. Once you've reviewed the offer details, choose **Continue to step 2**.